-Check in on your energy spend in 2022
+High energy bill blues?
+Check in on your energy spend

 Are you overusing your heating and cooling?

-Summer and winter energy bills are usually the largest of the year, which is not a surprise given the extra heating and cooling costs needed to keep up with the drastic changes in weather.
+Winter and summer energy bills are usually the largest of the year, which is not a surprise given the extra heating and cooling costs needed to keep up with the drastic changes in weather.

 While most households are aware that their energy expenditure increases during these seasons, taking the extra step to keep an eye on your usage can stop your power bill from skyrocketing.

 Some heating and cooling tips to help bring your energy bill down include:

 - Clean your aircon filter for more efficient heating/cooling